cslab-hub/sd4py/README.md

 ## Basic usage example

 Please see the basic usage example provided as a notebook on the SD4Py GitHub page <https://github.com/cslab-hub/sd4py> to see how to get started quickly.

+## Detailed documentation

+Documentation can be accessed by using the `help' function within Python, or from the website <https://cslab-hub.github.io/sd4py>.